fbraza/FruitDetect/DOC.md

 Each image went through 150 distinct rounds of transformations which brings the total number of images at 50700.
 The full code for data augmentation can be seen [here]() **PUT THE LINK**

+#### Fruit detection with YOLOv4
-*Fruit detection with YOLOv4* - For fruit detection we used the YOLOv4 architecture whom backbone network is based on the CSPDarknet53 ResNet.
+For fruit detection we used the YOLOv4 architecture whom backbone network is based on the CSPDarknet53 ResNet.
 YOLO is a one-stage detector meaning that predictions for object localization and classification are done at the same time.
 Additionaly and through its previous iterations the model significantly improves by adding BatchNorm, higher resolution, anchor boxes, objectness score to bounding box prediction and a detection in three granular step to improve the detection of smaller objects.
 From the user perspective YOLO proved to be very easy to use and setup.
 Indeed because